orbiously/tailscale-orb/README.md

 The `connect` command will:
 - Start Tailscale on the build-host and connect it to your Tailnet.
-- Attempt to establish a direct link to the Tailscale machine referenced in the `ts-dst-host` parameter.
+- Attempt to establish a direct link to the Tailscale machine referenced in the `ts_dst_host` parameter.

 The `disconnect` command will:
 - Disconnect the build-host from your Tailnet.